grimmerk/switchv/README.md

 # XWin

-Use this to quickly open and switch VSCode projects.
+This tool is used to quickly open and switch VSCode projects.

 ## Features